Your Excellency, The Minister of Finance

 I think we must do more than say we care; our actions must follow.
 We should understand each other’s priorities and invest in them.
 To make “Beyond Aid” Beyond Doubt, we should work together even more as trusted partners & friends in all aspects of life.

-It is my commitment to you all, that I will do all I can to bring our countries closer together by focussing on our priorities and working together to address them.
+It is my commitment to you all, that I will do all I can to bring our countries closer together by focusing on our priorities and working together to address them.

 In so many ways, her Majesty the Queen truly is the model.
 For the UK and Ghana – our traditions matter.
 They shape the very values the people of our countries’ cherish: the right to vote, the right to express your opinion, the rule of law – even some elements of protocol!